10 Porch Paint Colors to Freshen Up Your Outdoor Space

 6. Dark Green

-A dark green porch with yellow shutters
+A dark green porch with yellow shutters, including different tones of dark green paint

 Photo: maciek / Adobe Stock

-A darker green lends your home a more dramatic, formal effect and complement surrounding dark green foliage, like evergreen trees.
+A darker green lends your home a more dramatic, formal effect and complements surrounding dark green foliage, like evergreen trees.
 A dark green porch really pops against a home with a brown or gray façade, such as stained cedar, and gives it a Western, lodge-like feel.

 Recommended colors: